TheGooner93/contactmanager-redux/README.md

 # contactmanager-redux

-A simple Contact manager app, using React.js, and Redux, used to add, update and delete contact information, taken from a static source of data.
+A Contact manager app, using React.js, and Redux, used to add, update and delete contact information, taken from a static source of data.